SlientOutBurst/webcc/doc/Build-Instructions.md

 OpenSSL and Zlib are **optional** since they could be disabled.
 See the build options below.

+The minimum version of CMake depends on Boost (see https://stackoverflow.com/a/42124857):

+- Boost 1.66 requires CMake 3.11 or newer.
+- Boost 1.67 requires CMake 3.12 or newer.
+- Boost 1.68, 1.69 require CMake 3.13 or newer.
+- Boost 1.70 requires CMake 3.14 or newer.
+- Boost 1.71 requires CMake 3.15.3 or newer.
+- Boost 1.72 requires CMake 3.16.2 or newer.
+- Boost 1.73 requires CMake 3.17.2 or newer.

+Take Ubuntu 14.04 as an exmaple, the CMake installed by `apt-get` is v3.5.
+So you have to download a newer CMake from its official website.

 ## Build Options

 The following CMake options determine how you build the projects.
 They are quite self-explanatory.